richardadonnell/github-export-import-stars/README.md

 This project allows you to transfer starred repositories from one GitHub account to another.
 It's a Python script that uses the GitHub API to fetch starred repositories from a source account and star them in a target account.

+## Why?

+I had a lot of stars in a "legacy" GitHub account, and I wanted to re-star all the repos on my new "main" GitHub account.

+About 1,283 stars to be exact - took this script about 30 mins to run (due to safely rate limiting API calls).
+All while I sat back, relaxed, and caught up on some YouTube subscription videos ... 🥳

+... profit ???

 ## Features

 - Export starred repositories from one GitHub account